wercker-labs/wercker-blog/source/posts/2013-06-06-OpenShift-Support.md

 ![image](http://f.cl.ly/items/1N2s0C392U1F0W2R273i/Screen%20Shot%202013-06-06%20at%2010.32.11%20AM.png)

 ### Enter OpenShift deploy target details

-Enter a descriptive deploy target name, eq: staging or production.
+Enter a descriptive deploy target name, such as: staging or production.

 Select the OpenShift domain and application that you want to deploy to.
 Wercker automaticly selected the first available domain and application.